 Figure 3, 4, and 5 show results by treatment stage.

-results only.
 Table 1 summarizes the results.

 Number of studies reporting positive results